Best Shoes for Haglund’s Deformity

 Read More >

 A Haglund’s Deformity is a bony protrusion that develops on the back of the heel bone (Calcaneus).
-It sits between the Calcaneus and the Achilles Tendon, and as this bone growth develops, it can begin to rub off the back of the Achilles Tendon, leading to pain and inflammation in the tendon and the back of the ankle bone.
+Sitting between the Calcaneus and the Achilles Tendon, as this bone growth develops, it can begin to rub off the back of the Achilles Tendon.
+It can lead to pain and inflammation in the tendon and the back of the ankle bone.

-Haglund’s Deformity can cause pain and swelling on the back of the ankle when walking or if there is pressure directly on the Haglund’s Deformity.
+Haglund’s Deformity can cause pain and swelling on the back of the ankle when walking or if there is pressure directly on the deformity.

-Patients report a burning and sharp sensation of pain that can be worse when walking uphill or running, while the most commonly observed symptom of Haglund’s Deformity is a pain when walking after rest.
+Patients report a burning and sharp sensation of pain that can be worse when walking uphill or running, while the most commonly observed symptom is pain when walking after rest.

 A Haglund’s Deformity in isolation does not cause a typical pattern of stiffness in the morning that is associated with Achilles Tendonitis.
-Still, it is not uncommon to have both a Haglund’s Deformity and Achilles Tendonitis simultaneously.
+Still, it is common to have both a Haglund’s Deformity and Achilles Tendonitis simultaneously.

-Historically the most common cause of a Haglund’s Deformity is from wearing tight-fitting shoes and was previously known as pump-bump from people wearing pumps.
+Historically, the most common cause of Haglund’s Deformity is wearing tight-fitting shoes, previously known as ‘pump-bump’ from people wearing pumps.

 A Physical Therapist or Sports Physical can quickly identify a Haglund’s Deformity from a clinical examination as it is associated with a large bump on the back of the heel bone alongside some swelling if it is particularly irritable.

 Sometimes, a clinician may refer you for a scan to rule out other conditions, such as a calcaneus stress fracture.
-An x-ray is the easiest way to confirm the diagnosis, while an MRI may be requested to rule out any soft tissue involvement, such as an Insertional Achilles Tendonitis.
+An X-ray is the easiest way to confirm the diagnosis, while an MRI may be requested to rule out any soft tissue involvement, such as Insertional Achilles Tendonitis.

 Physical Therapy is the best form of treatment for Haglund’s Deformity.
-Following a Physical examination, muscular imbalances will be identified that may be exacerbating your symptoms.
+Following a physical examination, muscular imbalances that may be exacerbating your symptoms will be identified.
 A Therapist can create a thorough rehabilitation programme of stretches, strengthening and stability exercises to improve your foot and ankle control.
 This is essential for pain relief and reducing the risk of further symptom deterioration.

 Orthotics and insoles are effective treatment methods for Haglund’s Deformity.
 Depending on your foot position and control, an off-the-shelf insole may be sufficient, or a custom-made insole may be required.